minhyekimlee/Interpretable-Machine-Learning/README.md

   * Please refer to “Team Information” section.

 ## Intended Use
-### Use cases that were envisioned during development.

 * Primary intended uses
   * The primary intended use is to provide an interpretable machine learning model that help explain predictions as opposed to black box models which provide little, if any, explanation.
 Such transparency may help prevent bias and discrimination that can occur with black-box models as it relates to applicants with higher mortgage rates.
 * Primary intended users